 Books and supplies are distributed to students on the first day of class.
 Tuition, books, supplies, student kits and kit sales tax are the responsibility of the student and are billed by payment period.
 There are 3 payment periods per year: 1-450 hours; 451 - 900 hours; 901-1000 hours.
 Tuition is due on the 15th of every month.
-We charge a \$30 late fee if the payment is 10 days overdue.
+The amount due will be considered late on the 18th and a late fee in the amount of \$30 will be assessed.
 Tuition payments can be made in person at the school at the front desk, mailed in (it must be received by us before the 18th day of the month) or phoned in.